EXCLUSIVE-Luxembourg banks told to freeze Ecuador assets amid Perenco dispute, documents show

 Many of these bonds had interest payments falling due on July 31.

 It was not immediately clear what impact a freeze might have on Ecuador's ability to make those payments.
 Holders of Ecuador's international bonds include major asset managers such as BlackRock, PIMCO and JPMorgan, according to data available on EMAXX, which provides details of funds' holdings based on their public disclosures.
-The asset managers were not immediately available for comment.
+PIMCO declined to comment, while BlackRock and JPMorgan were not immediately available for comment.

 The case that led to the ICSID award stemmed from a 2007 decree issued by then-President Rafael Correa that boosted the Ecuadorean state's take from sales of oil produced by private companies exceeding a certain level.